• Skip to primary navigation

 Jump to Recipe·Print Recipe

-My chocolate coconut clusters recipe is keto, paleo and vegan friendly.
-The only sweetness comes from the dark chocolate, meaning there's no added sugar.
+My chocolate coconut clusters recipe is slightly different than the version I used to buy, as it's keto, paleo and vegan friendly.
+I make my version with dark chocolate, coconut and a variety of seeds like pumpkin seeds and chia seeds.
+The only sweetness comes from the dark chocolate - so there's no added sugar.

 Ingredients in Dark Chocolate Coconut Clusters